AdobeDocs/commerce-admin.pt-BR/help/content-design/aem-assets-configure-commerce.md

 A configuração exige as seguintes etapas.

 1. Ative a estrutura de eventos do Commerce configurando eventos de Adobe I/O no servidor de aplicativos e no Administrador.
-1. Habilite a sincronização de dados entre o Adobe Commerce e o AEM Assets usando a API de serviço do mecanismo de regras do Assets para configurar a conexão
+1. Habilite a sincronização de dados entre o Adobe Commerce e o AEM Assets usando a API de serviço do mecanismo de regras do Assets para configurar a conexão.
-1. Habilitar a integração do AEM Assets no Administrador
+1. Habilite a integração do AEM Assets no Administrador.

 ### Ativar a estrutura de eventos do Commerce